What happens to HELOCs if home values fall?

 You can calculate your maximum HELOC borrowing amount with this equation:

 Of course, you don’t have to take the entire amount at once.
-Often, borrowers use a HELOC as they do a credit card: They tap some of their credit line and then pay it back, without maxing it out.
-The point is, a drop in home value means a drop in the available amount you could withdraw.
+Often, borrowers use a HELOC as they do a credit card: They tap some of their credit line and then pay it back, sometimes re-borrowing more funds, but never maxing it out.
+Still, a drop in home value means a drop in the available amount you could withdraw.

 How would a housing market crash impact my HELOC?

-Say you borrowed the whole amount of your HELOC at once to pay for a major renovation.
-In that case, you can expect no change to your loan amount or payments.
-“If you’ve already drawn the HELOC, you’ll just keep paying as agreed,” says Ellen Steinfeld, executive vice president and head of Consumer Lending and Payments for Berkshire Bank in Boston.
+Say you opened the HELOC to pay for a major kitchen renovation costing $100,000.
+If you tapped the credit line in one gulp, there’d be no change to your loan amount or payments: “If you’ve already drawn the [entire] HELOC, you’ll just keep paying as agreed,” says Ellen Steinfeld, senior executive vice president and head of Consumer Lending and Payments for Berkshire Hills Bancorp in Boston.

 Some lenders may decide to cap the amount of the HELOC you can use.